(Adjective) Having temporary effect

 It was beginning to sound inescapable.
 "We just need more time," Hermione stubbornly repeated whenever she saw his optimism flagging.

 Harry had been there for six years.
 Most of his visits didn't last that long.
 He didn't expect to be around much longer.
-"I won't stay away forever," he replied each time.
+"I won't stay away forever, some day I'll come around again," he replied each time, and tried to believe it.